dafny-lang/dafny/docs/_includes/Introduction.md

 # Introduction

-Dafny [@Leino:Dafny:LPAR16] is a programming language with built-in specification constructs.
+Dafny [@Leino:Dafny:LPAR16] is a programming language with built-in specification constructs, so that verifying a program's correctness with respect to those specifications is a natural part of writing software.
 The Dafny static program verifier can be used to verify the functional correctness of programs.
+This document is a reference manual for the programming language and a user guide for the dafny tool that performns verification and compilation to an executable form.

 The Dafny programming language is designed to support the static verification of programs.
-It is imperative, sequential, supports generic classes, methods and functions, dynamic allocation, inductive and co-inductive datatypes, and specification constructs.
+It is imperative, sequential, supports generic classes, inhewritance and abstraction, methods and functions, dynamic allocation, inductive and co-inductive datatypes, and specification constructs.
 The specifications include pre- and postconditions, frame specifications (read and write sets), and termination metrics.
 To further support